↖ Homepage of the site 'What to do with your life?'

 •

-Finally, the group that has not seriously studied its production process uses sheets that are too approximate.
-This results in a waste of time collecting missing information, possibly requiring interruption of colleagues and thus producing the same symptoms as in the absence of organization.
-This also results in lower production quality linked to a more disparate interpretation of instructions.
+Finally, a group that has not thoroughly studied its production process uses overly approximate forms.
+This results in time being lost in gathering missing information, possibly interrupting colleagues, and producing the same symptoms as in the absence of organization.
+It also results in lower production quality due to more varied interpretations of instructions.

-In a well-organized group, all the information necessary for the proper execution of the work, and to coordinate its progress, is transmitted by forms and reports specific to each activity, in paper or digital form.
-We still talk to each other, but to carry out problem solving, which supposes having the hierarchical and technical freedom to modify the organization.
+In a well-organized group, all the necessary information for the good execution of work, as well as to coordinate its progress, is communicated via specific paper or digital forms for each activity.
+People still talk, but to perform problem solving, which requires having hierarchical and technical freedom to modify the organization.

 Go deeper